 Outdated, you cannot also mark it Final or Official.

-Mark as Reserved (documents only)
+Mark as Reserved (documents and uploaded files)

 Marking an uploaded file or a document as Reserved indicates that someone is currently

-not actually lock the file or document.
+actually lock the file or document.

 Mark as Success (discussions, documents, and blog posts)